 The law provides for an independent judiciary, and the government generally respected judicial independence and impartiality.

 The constitution and law provide for the right to a fair and public trial, and an independent judiciary generally enforced this right.
 The law presumes defendants are innocent until proven guilty.
 All criminal trials are public.
 Authorities inform defendants of the charges against them, and they have the right to counsel and the right to appeal.
-The government provided counsel for indigent persons tried on criminal charges in the High Court and the courts of appeal but not in cases before lower courts.
+The government provided counsel for indigent persons tried on criminal charges in the High Court and the Court of Appeal but not in cases before lower courts.
 Defendants have the right to confront witnesses against them and to present witnesses and evidence.

 The law requires court proceedings and other legislation to be available in English, Sinhala, and Tamil.
 Most courts outside the northern and eastern parts of the country conducted business in English or Sinhala.
-Trials and hearings in the North and East were in Tamil and English.
-A shortage of court-appointed interpreters limited the right of Tamil-speaking defendants to free interpretation as necessary.
+Trials and hearings in the north and east were in Tamil and English.
+A shortage of court-appointed interpreters limited the right of Tamil-speaking defendants to free interpretation, as necessary.
 In several instances, courts tried criminal cases originating in the Tamil-speaking north and east in Sinhala-speaking areas, which exacerbated the language difference and increased the difficulty in presenting witnesses who needed to travel.
 Few legal textbooks were available in Tamil.
 Defendants have the right to be present in court during trial and have the right to adequate time and facilities to prepare a defense.
 Defendants also have the right not to testify or admit guilt.

 Political Prisoners and Detainees

 Some Tamil politicians and local human rights activists referred to alleged former LTTE combatants accused of terrorism-related violent crimes as “political prisoners.”
-NGOs reported that more than 130 such prisoners remained in detention.
-The government did not acknowledge any political prisoners and claimed the prisoners in question remained detained for violent criminal acts.
+Politicians and NGOs reported that more than 130 such prisoners remained in detention.
+The government did not acknowledge any political prisoners and claimed the prisoners in question remained detained for terrorist or violent criminal acts.
 The government permitted access to prisoners on a regular basis by the HRCSL, magistrates, and the Board of Prison Visits, and it allowed the ICRC access to monitor prison conditions.
-Authorities granted irregular access to those providing local legal counsel.
+Authorities granted irregular access to those providing legal counsel.